petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 ### Cell metrics
 The cell metrics are kept in a `cell_metrics` struct as [described here]({{"/datastructure/standard-cell-metrics/"|absolute_url}}).
 The cell metrics are stored in: `basename.cell_metrics.cellinfo.mat`.

-### Firing rate maps
-This is a data container for firing rate map data.
-A MATLAB struct `ratemap` containing 1D or linearized firing rat maps, stored in a .mat file: `basename.ratemap.firingRateMap.mat`.
-The firing rate maps have the following fields:
-* `map`: a 1xN cell-struct for N units each containing a KxL matrix, where K corresponds to the bin count and L to the number of states.
-States can be trials, manipulation states, left-right states, etc.
-* `x_bins`: a 1xK vector with K bin values used to generate the firing rate map.
-* `state_labels`: a 1xL vector with char labels describing the states.

 ### Events
 This is a data container for event data.
 A MATLAB struct `eventName` stored in a .mat file: `basename.eventName.events.mat` with the following fields:
 * `timestamps`: Px2 matrix with intervals for the P events in seconds.